Andermatt , Switzerland

-Andermatt is not a party resort like Ischgl or St. Anton but then not everyone likes thumping German "Schlager" music!
+Andermatt is not a party resort like Ischgl or St Anton but then not everyone likes thumping German "Schlager" music!
 The Spycher is the place most people meet up after a day on the mountain.
 They also do great pizza there!
-You can enjoy a beer in the sun outside the Aurora (opposite the Gemstock lift) or on the terrace of the 3 Konige hotel.
-If you fancy a hand-picked herbal tea and home-made cake, visit Kevin and Sarah at the Alte Apotheke.
-The restaurant at the Schweizerhof does great steaks and meat fondue and zum Sternen and the Ochsen do a good cheese fondue.
+You can enjoy a beer in the sun outside the Aurora (opposite the Gemstock lift) or on the terrace of the 3 star Konige hotel.

 Although in the heart of the Alps it is only an easy 2 hour drive away from Zurich making it very possible for a weekend ski holiday destination.
-If you spend most of your skiing time off-piste then ski holidays in Andermatt, like Alagna and La Grave, are for you.
-And when you do visit the chances are that you'll be back again soon.
+If you spend most of your skiing time off-piste then Andermatt, like Alagna and La Grave, is the right ski resort for you.
+And when you do visit the chances are that you'll be back again very soon.

 - Very attractive and traditional Swiss mountain village